danpeig/freecommander_total7zip_installer/README.md

 ### Version 1.6 (07/10/2023)
 * Updated 7-Zip library to 23.01, latest stable.
+* Downloads the 7-Zip plugin directly from GitHub repository, not from my personal website.
+* Updated troubleshooting section.

 ### Version 1.5 (06/02/2022)
 * Updated 7-Zip library to 21.07 latest stable.